qingfengxia/FenicsSolver/Readme.md

 A set of multi-physics FEM solvers based on Fenics with GUI support(via integration Fenics into FreeCAD FemWorkbench and CfdWorkbench), focusing on nonlinear problem and mutlti-solver coupling.It functions like COMSOL or Moose, but it is free and it is made of Python.

 + Solvers implemented:
-  ScalerTransport (heat transfer, mass transfer, electric potential, etc) Navier Stokes laminar flow, linear, nonlinear (hyperelastic) elasticity, large deformation, plasticity
+  - ScalerTransport (heat transfer, mass transfer, electric potential, etc)
+  - Navier Stokes incompressible laminar flow,
+  - linear elasticity, nonlinear (hyperelastic) elasticity, large deformation, plasticity

 + Solvers under development:
-  scaler transport using DG
+  - scaler transport using DG
-  viscoelastic
+  - viscoelastic
-  compressible laminar flow,
+  - Navier Stokes compressible laminar flow,
-  Maxwell electromagnetics
+  - Maxwell electromagnetics
-  drift-diffusion (plasma and semiconductor) wave propagation flow-structure interaction
+  - drift-diffusion (plasma and semiconductor)
+  - wave propagation

++ coupling of above solvers
+  - flow-structure interaction

 + Coupling to external solvers: turbulent flow and multiphase flow will be implemented by coupled to external CFD solver, OpenFOAM.